Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games over the last 10 matchups when favored by sportsbooks, the Twins have a record of 2-2.
+- In five games over the last 10 matchups when favored by sportsbooks, the Twins have a record of 3-2.

+- When it comes to hitting the over, the Twins and their opponents are 5-5-0 in their last 10 games with a total.

 Read More About This Game